Matt Albers: Minor leagues

+Major leagues

 On July 20, 2006, the Astros called him up to the major leagues.
 Albers pitched a few games in relief, then made his first Major League start against the San Diego Padres on August 3, 2006, allowing five runs on eight hits in five-plus innings.
-The Astros then sent Albers to the Round Rock Express of the Class AAA Pacific Coast League two days later.
+The Astros then sent Albers to the Round Rock Express of the Triple–A Pacific Coast League two days later.
 The Astros promoted Albers back to the major leagues when rosters expanded in September.
 In 2006, Albers was named Texas League Pitcher of the Year.

 Albers got his first Major League win on May 5, 2007, against the St. Louis Cardinals, when he pitched 7 1/3 innings without giving up a run.

 Baltimore Orioles

 After being a starting pitcher for two years, Albers was traded to the Baltimore Orioles on December 12, 2007, as part of the Miguel Tejada trade.
 In the middle of the 2008 season, he was placed on the disabled list due to a torn labrum in his right shoulder.
+He became a free agent following the 2010 season.